The new .NET 4.5 feature every XAML developer will love

 public void RaisePropertyChange([CallerMemberName] string propertyName = "")

-Note: The attribute in front of the property & note we have also given it a default value – when using this attribute your parameter must have a default value.
+Note: The attribute is applied to the parameter, and we’ve also given it a default value—when using this attribute, your parameter must have a default value.

 private int ticks;